n3m1-sys/Springer-Covid/README.md

 # Springer book downloader

-A simple script that downloads all the books offered by Springer during the covid19 quarantine
+A simple script to download all the books offered by Springer during the covid19 quarantine